 Prolonged stress can also adversely impact the immune system.
 Data collected by the Mayo Clinic reports: “The long-term activation of the stress response system and the overexposure to cortisol and other stress hormones that follow can disrupt almost all your body's processes.”

 |Related reading: "25 Ways to Live Healthy with Ayurvedic Principles."

 It’s natural to use food to soothe our stress, yet, since digestion and metabolism are impaired by stress, learning healthy ways to handle fatigue effectively can help.
 There are plenty of ways to lessen or prevent stress-related weight gain.

 The power of good habits is critical.
 And bad habits that don't support your health, fitness, and well-being are typically the culprit.

 Related reading: "6 Foods that Trigger Anxiety from a Nutritional Psychiatrist."

 7 Tips to Support Healthy Eating and Weight

-It’s worth it to keep a record of your eating; it will be easier to spot trends or recurring moments of weakness and help you anticipate and plan for future stressors.
+It’s worth it to log what you eat, how often, and what times of day.
+This way, it is easier to spot eating trends or recurring moments of weakness when you grab an unhealthy choice.
+A record also will help you anticipate and plan for future stressors.